 In July 2017, the FASB issued ASU 2017-11, "Earnings Per Share (Topic 260); Distinguishing Liabilities from Equity (Topic 480); Derivatives and Hedging (Topic 815): (Part I) Accounting for Certain Financial Instruments with Down Round Features, (Part II) Replacement of the Indefinite deferral for Mandatorily Redeemable Financial Instruments of Certain Nonpublic Entities and Certain Mandatorily Redeemable Noncontrolling Interests with a Scope Exception," which, among other items, changes the classification of certain equity-linked financial instruments (or embedded features) with down round features.
 The standard is effective for the Company beginning in 2019, and early adoption is permitted.
-Because the terms of the Company's currently existing derivative liabilities described in Note 6, all of which the Company believes are included in the scope of the standard, will have expired prior to the standard's effective date, the Company believes that adoption of the standard on its effective date will not have a material effect on the Company's consolidated financial statements.
+Because the terms of the Scope of the standard, will have expired prior to the standard's effective date, the Company believes that adoption of the standard on its effective date will not have a material effect on the Company's consolidated financial statements.